 Yield Enhancement.
 Upfront, private placements provide 15-50 basis points of additional spread relative to public bonds.
 The incremental yield for private placements compensates investors for the perceived lack of liquidity relative to public bonds, as well as a compensation for strong covenant protections.

 Diversification.
 A large number of private placement issuers do not issue debt in the public debt markets, thus providing investors additional portfolio diversification.
 Types of issuers accessing the U.S. private placement market range from utilities, industrials, infrastructure and project finance to professional sports leagues and stadiums/arenas.

-While the private placement secondary market is considerably smaller than the public secondary market, and the potential for resale can be limited for smaller transactions, liquidity is strong for performing, well-covenanted private bonds.
-This was evident during the global financial crisis, where some investors obtained liquidity by selling private placement bonds when they were unable to sell their public bonds.
+While the private placement secondary market is considerably smaller than the public secondary market, and the potential for resale can be limited for smaller transactions, liquidity can be strong for performing, well-covenanted private bonds.

 Approximately 60 percent of transactions are not rated by a credit rating agency; therefore, investors in private placement bonds must have the capability to perform an independent assessment of credit risk.
 Additionally, private placement investors must also have the ability to underwrite covenant packages and legal jurisdictions.

 The following real-life examples of common credit events highlight the strategic advantages of private placement covenants and the protection they provide.

 The value of covenants.
 An issuer with both public and private bonds outstanding experienced deterioration of credit fundamentals and a decline in profits following M&A activity.
 As a result, the public bonds fell to below investment-grade and began trading well under par.
 However, the strong covenants of the private placement bonds provided protection to noteholders.
 Although they initially fell to below investment-grade, the private placement notes were prepaid at Treasuries +50 basis points make whole shortly after the triggering event.